 Major transport projects are improving the connectivity between freight hubs and sea ports, creating further opportunities for business.

-The City of Marion offers affordable properties, with many of its unit markets having median prices in the $300,000s, as well as low vacancies.
+The City of Marion offers affordable properties, with many of its markets being priced in the $300,000s and $400,000s, as well as low vacancies.
 A number of suburbs have shown good growth in median prices in the past year, with more expected in the near future.
 Long-term capital growth rates have been solid.

 This report includes the suburbs of Clovelly Park, Dover Gardens, Edwardstown, Glengowrie, Hallett Cove, Marion, Mitchell Park, O’Halloran Hill, Plympton , Sheidow Park, South Plympton, Sturt, Trott Park, Warradale, Ascot Park, Morphettville, Oaklands Park, and Seacombe Gardens.